-1. Only Pendleton County 4-H members may exhibit.

-2. All projects must have been made during the current year.

-3. Once a project unit has been entered in the fair, you must advance to next unit.

-4. No article may be entered in two classes nor can any member enter more than one entry in the same class.

-5. All 4-H projects, except animals must be entered from 2:00 PM. - 6:00 P.M on

-Sunday, June 19.
-We will not accept entries after this time.

-6. All 4-H exhibits will be judged on the Danish System.

-7. No food or vegetable items will be returned.

-8. All nonperishable items that qualify for the State Fair will be held at the Extension Office.
+- 1. Only Pendleton County 4-H members may exhibit. - 2.
+All projects must have been made during the current year. - 3.
+Once a project unit has been entered in the fair, you must advance to next unit. - 4.
+No article may be entered in two classes nor can any member enter more than one entry in the same class. - 5.
+All 4-H projects, except animals must be entered from 2:00 PM. - 6:00 P.M on Sunday, July 18.
+We are not responsible for entries after this time. - 6.
+All 4-H exhibits will be judged on the Danish System. - 7.
+No food or vegetable items will be returned. - 8.
+All nonperishable items that qualify for the State Fair will be held at the Extension Office.